 - Have a backup plan (cable at your property or a second device/hotspot).

-- The game runs long—plan for a late night if you have early Monday activities.
+- The game runs long—plan for a late night if you have early Monday activities.’

-Whether you’re drawn by the football, the halftime show, the ads, or just the communal vibe, Super Bowl Sunday offers a nice blend of home-away-from-home excitement with Costa Rica’s relaxed pura vida spirit.
+In the end, whether you’re drawn by the football, the halftime show, the ads, or just the communal vibe, Super Bowl Sunday offers a nice blend of home-away-from-home excitement with Costa Rica’s relaxed pura vida spirit.
 Plan ahead, settle in, and enjoy the game!